rn44/TeamProject01/MasterBranch.md

 # Master Branch
 The Master Branch is the final branch for all changes made to a project.
 Every [repository](./Repository.md) includes the master branch as its the final location for all changes/additions.
+You would essentially use the master branch to unite all your changes for your finished project.

 ![MasterBranch](Assets/MasterBranch.png)